A Classification of Modular Functors via Factorization Homology: Introduction and summary

 \item In other words, $\PhiA(H)$ factors as

 where the second equivalence is the standard Morita triviality of matrix algebras.
 Hence, the whole functor $\PhiA(H)$ can be identified with the skein module of $H$, this time seen as a $\k$-$\SkAlg_\cat{A}(\Sigma)$ bimodule. \item The statement that $\cA$ is connected in that case translates into the fact that for any other handlebody $H'$ with $\partial H'=\Sigma$, the skein modules of $H$ and $H'$ are isomorphic not just as vector spaces but as modules over $\SkAlg_\cat{A}(\Sigma)$. \item The mapping class group action on $\int_{\Sigma} \cA$ is induced by the natural action of that group on the skein algebra of $\Sigma$.
 The fact that this categorical action is trivial means that the action on the skein algebra is by inner automorphisms.
-Of course, since the category at hand is equivalent to $\vect$ in that case, the triviality of the action is automatic; this is essentially a reformulation of the Skolem-Noether theorem. \end{itemize} The argument that in the general case of connected cyclic framed $E_2$-algebras produces the projective mapping class group representations reduces now in this special case to the argument in~\cite{roberts}.
+Of course, since the category at hand is equivalent to $\vect$ in that case, the triviality of the action is automatic.
+We understand this as being essentially a reformulation of the Skolem--Noether theorem that says that every automorphism of a matrix algebras over a field $\k$ is inner. \end{itemize} The argument that in the general case of connected cyclic framed $E_2$-algebras produces the projective mapping class group representations reduces now in this special case to the argument in~\cite{roberts}.